EpicGrowth/Satoshi-Learning-Next/docs/LEARN_PATH_SYSTEM.md

    - Lightning path uses `--lightning-purple` (#9C27B0) as primary color
    - These colors are applied to progress bars, icons, and interactive elements

+### Module Definition

+Each module is defined in `learning-modules.ts` with:
+- Unique ID with appropriate prefix (bitcoin- or lightning-)
+- Title and description
+- Difficulty level
+- List of sections with their own IDs and metadata
+- Prerequisites (if any)

+### Client Components

+All learning path components are client components (use 'client' directive) to enable:
+- Interactive progress tracking
+- Dynamic module unlocking
+- Progress persistence
+- Smooth navigation between sections

+### URL Structure

+URLs follow a consistent pattern:
+- `/learn/[path]/[module]/[section]`
+- Module IDs in URLs have prefixes stripped for cleaner URLs
+- Internal code handles prefix normalization

+### Static Generation

+- All learning paths and sections are statically generated at build time
+- Dynamic content fetching happens client-side after initial load
+- Progress tracking runs entirely client-side

 ## Development Guidelines

 When extending or modifying the learning path system: